 The Company applies the fair value method using the Black-Scholes option pricing model in accounting for its stock options granted.
-There were no options granted during the six month period ending January 31, 2022 or during the years ended July 31, 2021 and 2020.
-A summary of the changes in the Company's stock options is as follows:
+There were no options granted or outstanding during the years ended July 31, 2022 and 2021 and the three month period ending October 31, 2022.